Gokulrx100/SimpleTodoList/todo-app/README.md

 ## Features

-- User Sign Up and Sign In
+- User Sign Up and Sign In (with validation and error feedback)
-- Add, view, and delete todo tasks
+- Add, view, search, and delete todo tasks
 - Dashboard to manage your todos
+- Responsive UI with modular React components
 - Communicates with a backend API for authentication and data

 ## Getting Started